unyt-org/datex-embedded/README.md

 ### Feature Flags

 To get started, add this crate to you project with `cargo add datex-core-embedded`.
-You will probably also need the DATEX core crate (`cargo add datex-core`).

 This crate has no default feature flags, so to use it, you probably want to enable additional features: